-Your salary will get replaced by a monthly income from the savings you have made for this day.
+Your salary will get replaced by a monthly income from your retirement corpus.
 You have the power in your hands to make this transition as smooth as possible.

 My Financial Plan for the Day I Have a Building Named After Me

-Since we have not yet figured out a way to take our money with us when we leave this world, we need to settle for the next best option.
+We have not yet figured out a way to take our money with us when we leave this world.
+We need to settle for the next best option.